Policies and procedures

 General policies and resources

-The following general policies govern our approach to student affairs and life on campus (for both students and staff):
+Our general policies govern our approach to student affairs and life on campus, for both students and staff:

-London South Bank University is committed to the provision of equality for all, valuing diversity across all the dimensions of difference.
-This is set out in the University’s Equality and Diversity Policy Statement.
+We're committed to the provision of equality for all, valuing diversity across all the dimensions of difference.
+This is set out in our Equality and Diversity Policy Statement.

-In the furtherance of this objective, the University has developed this Equality, Diversity and Inclusion Policy including procedures to be followed in implementing them, to ensure everyone who studies and works here does so free of discrimination.Equality, Diversity and Inclusion Policy (PDF File 251 KB)
+We've also developed the Equality, Diversity and Inclusion Policy to ensure everyone who studies and works here does so free of discrimination.Equality, Diversity and Inclusion Policy (PDF File 257 KB)

 - Read more about Equality and Diversity initiatives.

-The Health and Safety Policy sets out the vision and high performing aspiration of London South Bank University in its approach to health and safety.
-The policy enables staff, students and visitors to go about their business or studies safely, and the University to provide an excellent environment for all its stakeholders.Health and Safety Policy (PDF File 442 KB)
+The Health and Safety Policy sets out the vision and high performing aspiration of the University in its approach to health and safety.
+The policy enables staff, students and visitors to go about their business or studies safely, and the University to provide an excellent environment for all its stakeholders.Health and Safety Policy (PDF File 421 KB)

 - Smoking Policy (PDF File 86 KB)